 - Physical content loops: Some products are so attractive that people ask about them or notice them.
 For example, people search for GAP hoodies after seeing someone wear one (and the GAP logo’s right there!).

 - Embedded growth loops: Many brands grow by embedding their brand elements on users.
 Let’s retake the previous example — GAP’s logo is clearly visible on their hoodies, so people search for them and buy from them.

 - Internal growth loops: Internal loops are used to retain the customer/make them spend more.
 For example, YouTube’s recommendation engine ensures people discover what they’d like to see.
 As a result, people never leave the platform.

 - Paid loops: Paid loops are the ones where input is money (spent on ads, marketing, etc.), and typical output is more money (from acquired customers) that can be used as input.
 For example, you can spend $100 on Facebook ads, generate $200 profit, and spend it again on Facebook ads.

 You can use any of these loops, all of these loops, or superimpose multiple of them to grow your business.

-Here Are a Few Ways To Create Growth Loops For Ecommerce Businesses:
+Here Are a Few Ways To Create Growth Loops For eCommerce Businesses:

-1. Have a referral/affiliate program
+1. Have an affiliate/referral program